How to Avoid Capital Gains Tax on Inherited Property in Australia: Expert Strategies Revealed

 Will the Beneficiary Have to Pay CGT if they Sell the Inherited Property?

-When you decide to sell the inherited property, you might be required to pay CGT based on the increase in the property value since the date of the original owner’s death.
+When you decide to sell the inherited property, you might be required to pay CGT based on the property value increase since the original owner’s death date.

 To calculate your CGT liability, you need to subtract the property’s cost base from its selling price.
 The cost base typically includes the property’s market value at the time of the original owner’s death plus any associated costs (e.g., legal fees, stamp duty).